castellotti/urcuchillay/README.md

 ## Features

 ![User Interface](docs/images/urcuchillay-chatbot_ui-compact.png)
-- Train AI to understand and explore your own personal data while remaining absolutely private
+- Train your AI to understand and explore your own private data while keeping it private
 - Designed to run locally on your own hardware
 - Automatically downloads models and software dependencies
 - A focus on simplicity and using the fewest steps and commands necessary to get started
+- Develop offline supported by your own LLM without paying token service fees
 - Open Source and completely free for personal and professional use

 ## Technology